f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   Boston-r10900-1(config)# commit

-Now that the out-of-band address and routing are configured you can attempt to access the F5OS webUI via the IP address that has been defined.
+Now that the out-of-band address and routing are configured, you can attempt to access the F5OS webUI via the IP address that has been defined.
 You should see a screen similar to the one below, and you can verify your management interface settings by going to the **System Settings -> Management Interface** page.

 .. image:: images/initial_setup_of_rseries_platform_layer/image1.png
   :align: center
   :scale: 70%

-Here you can switch from static to DHCP address assignment, configure IPv6 addresses, and interface state, speed, and duplex.
+Here you can switch from static to DHCP address assignment, configure optional IPv6 addresses, and configure interface state, speed, and duplex.
 You can also view the management interface stats on the bottom of this page.

 .. image:: images/initial_setup_of_rseries_platform_layer/image2.png
   :align: center